Sage-Bionetworks/BridgeDocs/_articles/health_data_metadata.md

 ### Conflicts in Field Names

 If for whatever reason, there is already a schema field named "metadata.[fieldName]", the field defined in the schema takes precedence over the metadata field.
 (This applies to both type and value.)
 A good way to remember this is "specific beats general".

+## Limits

+Metadata fields cannot create more than 20 columns or 2500 bytes.
+Note that the size limit is for space allocated, not for how much data is actually submitted.
+This also does not count against the column or size limit for schema fields.
+For more information, including column size by field type, see [Schema Limits](schemas.html#limits)